Chrome Is Scanning Files on Your Computer, and People Are Freaking Out - Slashdot

 Several years ago I ran into Windows 7 or one of Microsofts security products (defender, security essentials) wanting to upload files so that they can be "examined" or whatever.
 The files it marked were all copyrighted products and it would be copyright infringement to upload them to Microsoft.

 So now Google may also be in on this click-ok-to-become-a-criminal game?
 Good idea Google.
-Sooner or later the wrong file is going to get uploaded and you folks are going to be in a huge world of government hurt be
+Sooner or later the wrong file is going to get uploaded and you folks are going to be in a huge world of government hurt because it was the governments data you stole.

 An anti-virus that has been running for a year on millions of computers surely has found something by now.
 If not, then why run it at all?